-Atlanta's misfits Hampton Grease Band, fronted by guitarist Glenn Philips and former Four Of Nine's vocalist Bruce Hampton, recorded the
+Atlanta's misfits Hampton Grease Band, formed by former Four Of Nine's guitarist Harold Kelling and vocalist Bruce Hampton,

 double-LP album Music To Eat (Columbia, 1971 - Legacy, 2002), on which